lblod/ember-rdfa-editor/CONTRIBUTING.md

 ## NPM and node

-This project is primarily developed with npm v6.10.3 on node v12.22.1, through the use of [docker-ember](https://github.com/madnificent/docker-ember) v3.26.1.
+This project is primarily developed with npm v8.19.3 on node v18.13.0.
-This does not mean any other version is incompatible, but when running into trouble, try that version first.
-It also means we are currently sticking to v1 lockfiles.

 ## Installation